If you have additional questions that aren’t answered on our website, please contact us.

 Will you still be here for me if I decide to keep my baby?

 We will do the best we can to support you through your journey, whether it involves adoption or not.
-If you decide to parent your child, we help you connect with local community resources to best prepare you for that huge responsibility.
+If you decide to parent your child, we help you connect with local community resources to best prepare you for that responsibility.